PR-CI-CD/jsonapi/README.md

 # JSON Explorer

-A tiny app that lets you explore the JSONPlaceholder API while learning the fundementals of full-stack development:
+A tiny React app for learning how the front end of a full-stack app works: calling APIs, managing state, and rendering dynamic UI.

 # App Structre